eclipse-tractusx/traceability-foss/docs/security.md

 ## Block HTTP-related vulnerabilities

-There are two HTTP vulnerabilities that affect any Angular application: cross-site request forgery (CSRF or XSRF) and cross-site script inclusion (XSSI).
+Two HTTP vulnerabilities affect any Angular application: cross-site request forgery (CSRF or XSRF) and cross-site script inclusion (XSSI).
-But Angular has built-in helpers to prevent them at client-side itself.
+But Angular has built-in helpers to prevent them at the client-side itself.

 ### Cross-site request forgery